shashikanthgit/shashikanthprofile/README.md

 # 💫 About Me:
-i am a cloud architech and technical trainer
+i am a cloud architech and technical trainer.

 # 💻 Tech Stack: